Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/guides/security/workspaces.md

       kong_workspace: workspacename
 ```

-{{ site.kic_product_name }} will watch for resources in the defined namespace and send them to the configured workspace.
+{{ site.kic_product_name }} watches for resources in the defined namespace and send them to the configured workspace.
 This allows teams to manage their own resources in Kubernetes and send them to their own workspace within {{ site.base_gateway }}.